ABM Industries: 2015 – present

 In September 2017, ABM Industries purchased GCA Services Group for $1.25 billion, the largest acquisition in the company's history.

 In October 2021, ABM Industries finalized the acquisition of Able Services, which was headquartered in San Francisco.
 At the time of the acquisition, Able Services was the largest family owned facility services company in the United States.

+When AMB was contracted to work in the Ann Arbor Public Schools in 2014, they ceased custodial recycling without explanation or notice to the community.